Equivalent birational embeddings II: divisors: Rational surfaces

-and every birational modification is centered on an extremal ray, i.e. the canonical class is relatively antiample.
-Let $C$ be a curve contracted along the $\#$-MMP.
-Then we have $(mK_Y+S_Y)\cdot C=0$, for some $m\geq 0$ and $K_Y\cdot C<0$.
-Therefore $S_Y\cdot C\geq 0$ and the surface $S_Y$ cannot be contracted by the steps of the program.
-If $\rho(\P^3,S)>0$ the list is just the one of \cite[Theorem 5.3]{Me} with $T$ rational.
+where for the latter inequality we used that $S_Y\cdot C$ is a negative integer.
+This means that $\Gamma$ is either a ruling of $E$ or the exceptional section.
+In other words $N_{C_1/Y}\iso\O(-1)\oplus\O(-a)$, for some integer $a>0$.
+Hence $\f$ is a generalized Francia's antiflip (or Atiyah's flop if $a=1$) and $\f(S_Y)$ is a smooth surface on the smooth locus of the terminal $\Q$-factorial 3-fold $Y'$.
+This shows that after finitely many birational modifications we end up with a good birational model in the list in \cite[Theorem 5.3]{Me} with $T$ rational.
 In particular for Fanos it is enough to amend the list in \cite{Me} using the list of non rational smooth Fanos in \cite[Theorem 5]{Isk}.
-This gives all cases from i) through v).
-If $\rho(\P^3,S)=0$ then $S_T$ is relatively trivial and we end up in case vi). \end{proof}
+This gives all cases from i) through v). \end{proof}

 Let us start to prove some Cremona equivalences.